-I am selling PCB's and front/rear panels for this project - see my listings on eBay (seller "pmillett").
+I am selling PCB's and front/rear panels for this project - see my eBay store (seller "pmillett").

 There is much info on this and other builders experiences, tweaks, etc. in this thread on the Tubes forum at DIYAudio.
 You may want to read through it if you haven't yet done so.

 Most of us DIY audio types have been using PC sound cards to make measurements.
 There are excellent, inexpensive programs available to do test and measurement of audio equipment available.
 Personally I use Audiotester.
 If you've been around my web site you've seen FFT plots generated that way.